-Inventories, including goods-in-process, are valued at the lower of cost or net realizable value (NRV).
+Inventories, including goods-in-process, are recorded at cost and subsequently valued at the lower of cost and NRV.
 NRV is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 NRV for materials, spare parts and other supplies represents the related replacement costs.

-When the inventories are sold, the carrying amounts of those inventories are recognized under 'Cost of Sales' in the consolidated statement of income in the period when the related revenue is recognized.
+When the inventories are sold, the carrying amounts of those inventories are recognized under 'Cost of sales' in the consolidated statement of income in the period when the related revenue is recognized.